Kings in Disguise: Publication history

 Kings in Disguise started out as James Vance's idea for a play called On the Ropes.
-One of the central characters of "On the Ropes" was a 18 year old communist activist named Freddie Bloch, whose background stated that he participated in the Ford Plant Strike of 1936.
+One of the central characters of On the Ropes was an 18-year-old communist activist named Freddie Bloch, whose background stated that he participated in the Ford Plant Strike of 1936.

 James Vance was friends with several people at Kitchen Sink Press, who suggested adapting the play as a graphic novel.
-Rather than adapt the play directly, Vance countered with an offer to produce a six issue mini-series "Kings In Disguise" that was a prequel to "On the Ropes".
-Working with Dan Burr to create the six-issue limited series published by Kitchen Sink from 1988 to 1989.
+Rather than adapt the play directly, Vance countered with an offer to produce a six issue mini-series Kings In Disguise that was a prequel to On the Ropes.
+He worked with Dan Burr to create the six-issue limited series published by Kitchen Sink from 1988 to 1989.

-Though not a big seller, "Kings In Disguise" proved popular within the indie comic scene and James Vance was approached in 1990 with producing further stories involving the characters from the mini-series by Dark Horse Comics.
-Dark Horse Comics Presents #24-27 featured an interlude story that takes place between issues #2 and #3 of the mini-series.
+Though not a big seller, Kings In Disguise proved popular within the indie comic scene and James Vance was asked by Dark Horse Comics to produce further stories involving the characters from the mini-series.
+Dark Horse Presents #42 featured an interlude story that takes place between issues #2 and #3 of the mini-series.

 Kings in Disguise was issued in trade paperback by Kitchen Sink in 1990 with the Dark Horse Presents interlude inserted into the original story.
 It was re-issued by W. W. Norton with an introduction by Alan Moore in 2006.
 It was translated into Italian in 1991 by Granata Press, and again in 2006 by Saldapress.
 The French publisher Vertige Graphic released a French edition in 2003.
 Swedish and Spanish translations are in the works.

 The long-awaited sequel, On the Ropes, was published in 2013.
 On the Ropes has been positively reviewed by, among others, the Los Angeles Times, Publishers Weekly, and Alan Moore.